udo-munk/z80pack/doc/README-ice.txt

 For cpmsim see "README-cpm.txt" on how to build it.
 The simulators which include a frontpanel (altairsim, cromemcosim, or imsaisim) need to be build without it, as described in "README-frontpanel.txt".

+The ICE also can be included when running on bare metal, if the device has enough memory.
+This is shown in picosim running on Raspberry Pi Pico.
+Because the bare metal is not running an operating system all commands that require one are disabled.